Fairbanks-Morse: Founding and early history

-In Wisconsin, a former missionary named Leonard Wheeler designed a durable windmill for pumping water, the Eclipse windmill.
+In Wisconsin, former missionary Leonard Wheeler designed a durable windmill for pumping water, the Eclipse windmill.
 Wheeler set up shop in Beloit just after the Civil War.
 Soon half a million windmills dotted the landscape throughout the West and as far away as Australia.
 At about the same time, a Fairbanks & Company employee, Charles Hosmer Morse, opened a Fairbanks office in Chicago, from which he expanded the company's territory of operation and widened its product line.
 As part of this expansion, Morse brought Wheeler and his Eclipse Windmill pumps into business with the Fairbanks company.
 Morse later became a partner in the Fairbanks Company and by the end of the nineteenth century, it was known as Fairbanks Morse & Company and was headquartered in Chicago.
 Canadian and American cities had branch dealerships, with Fairbanks first coming to Montreal, Quebec, Canada, in 1876 and later opening a factory there.

 Market expansion

 In the late nineteenth century, business expanded in the Western United States, as did the company's catalog.
 It grew to include typewriters, hand trucks, railway velocipedes, pumps, tractors, and a variety of warehouse and bulk shipping tools.
 The company became an industrial supplier distributing complete "turn-key" systems: tools, plumbing, gauges, gaskets, parts, valves, and pipe.
 Its 1910 catalog contained over 800 pages.

 The Fairbanks Morse Company began producing oil and naptha engines in the 1890s with the purchase of the Charter line of engines (the first commercially available gas engine).
 They had the idea that an engine could be used as backup power for when one of their Eclipse windmills wasn't getting wind.
 The Fairbanks Morse gas engine became a success with farmers.
 Electricity generation and oilfield work also used these engines.
 Small lighting plants built by the company were also popular.
 Fairbanks Morse power plants evolved by burning kerosene in 1893, coal gas in 1905, then to semi-diesel engines in 1913 and to full diesel engines in 1924.
 The Model N was popular in stationary industrial applications.